Skip to main content

 Polyester

-In IKEA, we have wide range of bed linens made with the above fabric material, check out our textile guide and get the bed linen from pillowcases, bed sheets to duvet cover sets, based on your preference.Â
+At IKEA, we have a wide range of bed linen made with the above fabric materials, check out our textile guide and get recommendations on the bed linen based on your sleeping preference.